MemVerge/nf-float/README.md

 # nf-float plugin

 This project contains the Nextflow plugin for MemVerge Memory Machine Cloud (aka. float).

-`FloatGridExecutor` extends the `AbstractGridExecutor` and tells Nextflow how to run the workload with `float` command line.
+It includes the Float executor, which allows Nextflow to execute tasks through the `float` CLI.

-Please make sure your nextflow node shares the same work directory with the worker nodes/containers.
-It should be a shared file system such as NFS or S3FS.

-Otherwise, the worker nodes won't be able to see the task files.

 ## License